saibotsivad/mdcurate/README.md

 ![Show Old Tags](screenshots/show-old-tags.png)

-If you found that in some files you used `tag` instead of `tags`, you can simply rename it.
+If you found that in some files you used `tag` instead of `tags`, you can simply rename the property.
 If you have a metadata property that you don't use anymore, you can simply delete it:

 ![Action Gif](screenshots/action.gif)